 - Doubling the impact of innovation

-The end goal of all three?
-More consumer engagement and employee loyalty and longevity.
+The end goal?
+More consumer engagement, employee loyalty and business longevity.

 Here is what Nike did.

-Nike’s Chief Digital Officer further commented that this business maneuver would “further company’s capabilities in computer vision and artificial intelligence”, promising “the most compelling consumer experience.”
+Nike’s Chief Digital Officer further commented that this business maneuver would “further the company’s capabilities in computer vision and artificial intelligence,” promising “the most compelling consumer experience.”

-The artificial intelligence revolution continued with another purchase on August 5th 2019:
+The Nike artificial intelligence revolution continued with another purchase on August 5th 2019:

 “Nike announced its acquisition of Celect, a predictive analytics company founded in 2013 in Boston.
 The acquisition is the latest in a series of deals made by Nike to improve their new strategy of selling directly to customers.
 Celect’s technology will be integrated into Nike’s app and website.
 Celect’s technology also allows Nike to have the proper inventory to meet customer demands.” – Rebellion Research

-Nike wished to shift its business strategy towards direct sales to customers.
-Digital design studio Virgin MEGA helped Nike launch SNKRS app.
+The Nike brand wanted to shift its business strategy towards direct sales to customers.
+To that end, digital design studio Virgin MEGA helped Nike launch the SNKRS app.

-This was a basis for Nike’s House Of Innovation: a “blueprint for future retail locations”, integrating digital and physical retail into one.
+This was a basis for Nike’s House Of Innovation: a “blueprint for future retail locations,” integrating digital and physical retail into a single store.

-The New York flagship store knows all there is to know about their customers who enter the store and log into their app: their color preferences, their favorite sports and their foot size.
-In short, all there is to know to provide a quality personalized experience.
+The brand’s New York flagship store “knows” all there is to know about their customers who enter it and log into the app: their color preferences, their favorite sports, their foot size and so on.

-This data is collected through the app.
-This data is then used as a means in making decisions which shoe to stock in which retail stores and, more broadly, what direction in the company should take.
+The data, collected via the app, is used by Nike to decide which sneakers to stock in which retail stores and, more broadly, what future direction the company should take.